particle-iot/docs/src/content/getting-started/hardware/cellular-overview.md

 **Starting in December 2023 there will be dwinding 3G service in Australia.
 By September 2024 there will be no 2G or 3G service.**

-The recommended models for Australia are the B Series SoM B524, Tracker SoM T524, and Tracker One ONE524, which support LTE Cat 1 with 2G/3G fallback and will continue to work in Australia on all three carriers.
+The recommended models for Australia are the B-Series SoM B524, Tracker SoM T524, and Tracker One ONE524, which support LTE Cat 1 with 2G/3G fallback and will continue to work in Australia on all three carriers.

 ### New Zealand